Skip to the main content.

 Good for use in lubricated or dry environments, and offers high PV.
 With lubrication, PV ratings can be met without limitations.
 Lubrication reservoirs are available on the liner to produce a constant storage and pumping action for better hydrodynamic film generation.

-Uses: mining equipment, chassis components
+Best for: mining equipment, chassis components

 PE